aimms/how-to/Articles/397/397-traveling-salesman.rst

 --------------------

 `v1.1 <https://github.com/aimms/traveling-salesman/releases/tag/1.1>`_ (30/09/2024)
-   Now you can run all types of solve on PRO Portal.
-Correct driver is set when using the API on Cloud PRO Portal.
+   Now you can run all types of solve on AIMMS Cloud.
+Correct driver is set when using the API on AIMMS Cloud.

 `v1.0 <https://github.com/aimms/traveling-salesman/releases/tag/1.0>`_ (20/09/2024)
    First logged version with new WebUI library.